 \end{theorem}

-The algorithm implicit in this result is very efficient, with the runtime of roughly $O(N^2)$.
-If we apply this result directly to the parabola, the restriction needed for the algorithm to yield the original signal $f$ is
+The algorithm implicit in this result is very efficient, with runtime roughly $O(N^2)$.
+If we apply this result directly to the parabola, the condition needed for the algorithm to yield the original signal $f$ is

-To obtain a less restrictive condition needed for the algorithm (\ref{equation: simpleL1recoveryOrig}) to yield $f$, we need to reformulate Theorem \ref{th:main} a bit.
+To obtain a less restrictive condition under which the algorithm (\ref{equation: simpleL1recoveryOrig}) yields $f$, we need to reformulate Theorem \ref{th:main} a bit.